IIDM: Inter and Intra-domain Mixing for Semi-supervised Domain Adaptation in Semantic Segmentation

-Particularly, our method outperforms all other SSDA methods by a large margin in all settings with different numbers of labeled target images.
-When the number of labeled target images is 100, the performance of our method is improved by 8.3 points compared with DLDM \cite{chen2021semi1}, reaching 69.5\% mIOU, and surpassing the performance of DLDM using 1000 labeled target images.
-In contrast to ASS+SDSS \cite{kim2022source}, which subsamples source domain data to generate a small-scale meaningful subset, our method achieves improvement of 13.4 points in performance through a more streamlined training procedure.
+Particularly, IIDM outperforms all other SSDA methods by a large margin in all settings.
+When provided with 100 labeled target images, the performance of IIDM is improved by +8.3\% mIoU compared with DLDM~\cite{chen2021semi1}, reaching 69.5\% mIoU, which also surpasses the performance of DLDM using 1000 labeled target images.
+Compared with ASS+SDSS~\cite{kim2022source}, which subsamples source domain data to generate a small-scale meaningful subset, IIDM achieves +13.4\% mIoU improvement through a more streamlined training procedure.

-We visualize the segmentation result predicted by our method on 100, 200, 500 and 1000 labeled target images and compare them with previous methods.
-As can be seen from Fig.~\ref{visualization}, our method achieves smoother and more complete segmentation results than other models using the same number of labeled target images.
-More importantly, our method yields precise segmentation results even when confronted with scarce labeled target images.
+We visualize the segmentation results on 100, 200, 500 and 1000 labeled target images.
+As can be seen from Figure~\ref{visualization}, IIDM achieves smoother and more complete segmentation results than others using the same number of labeled target images.
+Moreover, IIDM yields precise results even when confronted with scarce labeled target images.

-\textbf{Synthia to Cityscapes.} To further evaluating our method, we also compare the results with current state-of-the-art methods on the Synthia to Cityscapes setting, as shown in Table~\ref{Synthia_to_Cityscapes}.
-Following previous UDA and SSDA works \cite{vu2019advent, chen2021semi1, tsai2018learning}, all the methods listed here are trained using 16 common classes between Synthia and Cityscapes and 13-class mIoU score is reported.
-It can be seen that our method still achieves the best performance on all ratios of labeled target images.
-When the number of labeled target images is 100, the performance of our method is improved by 3.5 points compared with DLDM, reaching 71.9\% mIOU, and surpassing the performance of supervised learning using 1000 labeled target images.
-The consistent performance across different datasets clearly demonstrates the effectiveness of our proposed method.
+\paragraph{Synthia to Cityscapes.} To further evaluating IIDM, we also compare the results with current state-of-the-art methods on the Synthia to Cityscapes setting, as shown in Table~\ref{Synthia_to_Cityscapes}.
+Following previous UDA and SSDA works~\cite{vu2019advent,chen2021semi1}, all the methods listed here are trained using 16 common classes between Synthia and Cityscapes and 13-class mIoU score is reported.
+It can be seen that IIDM still achieves the best performance on all ratios of labeled target images.
+When the number of labeled target images is 100, the performance of IIDM is improved by +3.6\% mIoU compared with ComplexMix, reaching 74.2\% mIOU, and significantly surpassing the performance of supervised learning using 1000 labeled target images.
+The consistent performance improvements across different datasets clearly demonstrates the effectiveness of our proposed method.